Meet our Champions

 Felipe Velásquez (Universidad Mayor, Chile)

-I am a biochemist with a Ph.D. in microbiology.
-Working in microbiolog for the past 12 years, I started working with Salmonella, then moved to viruses such as rotavirus, and completed my Ph.D. working on HIV-1.
+I am a biochemist with a PhD in microbiology.
+I started working with salmonella, then moved to viruses such as rotavirus, and completed my PhD working on HIV-1.
 Now, in my postdoc, I have returned to bacteria, specifically working with salmonids, aiming to reduce the use of antibiotics.
 I have always been passionate about scientific communication and outreach.
 I chose to become a Champion to share my passion for microbiology with the general public and to learn from other Champions about their interests.
 Additionally, I would like to encourage new scientists to understand the relevance of scientific societies and to participate in science beyond academia and research.